The first handwriting instruction book made its debut 500 years ago.

 At Handwriting Success, we’re connecting the dots with Getty-Dubay Italic handwriting that brings the spirit of Arrighi, and his handwriting, into the 21st century.
 Not only has the Getty-Dubay Italic Handwriting Series for K-6 been helping provide legible, practical handwriting to hundreds of thousands of students for over 40 years, it is now available for tablet and stylus.
-Our Handwriting Success App provide stand-alone year-long handwriting curricula in seven ebooks that students can write in.
+Our Handwriting Success App provides stand-alone year-long handwriting curricula in seven ebooks that students can write in.

-So, why are you not tablet-writing?
+So, are you tablet-writing?